Interview – Statkraft and the Future of Renewable Energy

 With the new year only a few weeks away, you may be in the process of planning your next holiday.
 Rather than spending the next few months sheltering from the icy weather and dark nights, why not take a UK winter road trip in your electric vehicle (EV) in the UK?

-Whether you are planning a weekend away or an extended holiday, take inspiration from our city break guide for EV drivers.
 At each destination, you will find plenty of Mer public EV chargers, so you can top-up your EV during your stay.

 York is a cathedral city located in North Yorkshire.
 Visitors can explore the city’s medieval architecture, as well as prominent sites including Castle Howard, York Minster, and the National Railway Museum, the world’s largest railway museum.